thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 #### Circle configuration

-To access the settings of a specific circle, go to the "Circle" tab in the "Overlays" section, then click the "gear" icon next to the circle you want to configure.
+To configure a specific polygon, switch to the map widget&#39;s edit mode.
+Then, in the "Circle" tab under the "Overlays" section, click the "gear" icon button next to the desired circle to open its configuration panel.

 {% include images-gallery.html imageCollection="circle-configuration" showListImageTitles="true" %}